 Put simply, yield farming is putting your idle crypto assets to work to earn you passive income.
 It doesn’t refer to one specific strategy - like liquidity mining.
 Rather, crypto yield farmers chase the largest returns by moving their assets around various DeFi platforms that are offering the best APY or return for their investment.
 So yield farming is an all-encompassing term for a variety of crypto transactions.

 Yield farming strategies vary in complexity.
-They can range from simply putting your asset in a given liquidity pool and letting it do its thing to earn you liquidity pool tokens to later sell all the way up to staking multiple DeFi protocols to reap the highest returns.
+They can range from simply putting your asset in a given liquidity pool and letting it do its thing to earn you liquidity pool tokens to later sell all the way up to stacking multiple DeFi protocols to reap the highest returns.
 That’s quite a mouthful so let’s break it down.

 Composability refers to the interoperability of DeFi protocols.
 Essentially, different protocols can work together.
 Yield farmers can 'stack' these protocols to get the highest yields possible.